HOME BASE OVERALL

-The student information, curriculum, instruction, classroom and benchmark assessment, and educator evaluation (for teacher evaluation) components will be available at the start of the 2013-14 school year for year-round (July 2013) and traditional schools (August 2013).
-The other components will follow, including professional development tools, the principal evaluation piece of the educator evaluation component, and statewide summative assessment tools to support the administration of End-of-Grade (EOG) and End-of-Course (EOC) tests.
+After its 2013-14 rollout year, the student information, curriculum, instruction, classroom and benchmark assessment, and educator evaluation components of Home Base became available to all schools at no cost for the 2014-15 school year, including professional development tools, the principal evaluation piece of the educator evaluation component, and statewide summative assessment tools to support the administration of End-of-Grade (EOG) and End-of-Course (EOC) tests.

 What is the URL for the IIS portion of Home Base?

 Each district will have its own URL for PowerSchool.
 Teachers and other users will go to their district's PowerSchool URL in order to access all the other components of the Home Base platform.

 Can a school district add its logo or "push out" an important message on the Home Base landing page?